 See the flyer for this year’s Write-On Competition here.

 Submissions from students meeting the following requirements will be eligible for Law Review membership.
-Please note that class ranks (and therefore Law Review eligibility) are not determined until late June, after Write-On Competition entries have been submitted.
+(Please note that Write-On Competition submissions are due before grades and class ranks are available.)

 |» Students entering the second-year Day Division must rank within the top 25% of their respective sections.
 Students entering the third-year Evening Division must rank within the top 25% of their Evening Division class.|